Introduction: Living in Texas is like living in a whole different country. Driving places always show me new things.

 Fannin Battleground State Historic Site St Park Rd 27 Victoria, TX 77905

-I thought I could do a little extra, so after arriving Victoria area, I headed north on US-77.
+I thought I could do a little extra, so after arriving Victoria area, I headed north on US-77 to Shulenburg, TX, a typical small town developped after train track with main street running along.
 They had a old building with brick.
-Parked my car, took a picture, then left.
+Parked my car, took a quick picture then left.

 Sengelmann Hall 7:07pm

-Get on the I-10 East, then change to TX-71 at Columbus around 7:35pm.
-It was getting dark but surprise was the wooded area on the both sides of the road.
-Turned left to get on US-90 Alternative, and I passed a fleet train on the way to Eagle Lake.
-Eagle Lake was another small town, I made a stop at the train depot and took a picture.
-Leaving around 8:00pm. (, but I got off at ? to Eagle Lake.
-The place still have their old train depot so I stopped by and took picture,)
+From here on, I get on the I-10 East then change to TX-71 at Columbus around 7:35pm.
+It was getting dark but I was surprised more about the wooded area on the both sides of the road.
+Turned left to get on US-90 Alternate, and I passed a freight train on the way to Eagle Lake.
+Eagle Lake was another small town, I made a stop at the train depot to take a picture.
+Leaving around 8:00pm.

 Getting off from I-10, 7:35pm